njanfang/testcicd/README.md

 1. The pipeline checks if there is a running Docker container for the application.
 2. If a container is running, the pipeline copies the updated files from the Jenkins workspace to the running container, ensuring the changes are immediately reflected.
-3. If no running container is found, the pipeline builds a new Docker image using the code from the GitHub repository and deploys it as a new container on the Amazon EC2 Linux machine.
+3. If no running container is found, the pipeline builds a new Docker image using the code from the GitHub repository and deploys it as a new container on Linode Linux machine.
 4. The deployed application can then be accessed on the target machine through the specified port.

 ## Getting Started